Retention means healthy growth.

 You’re concerned with when and for how much people shop from you over their lifetime as a customer.
 That includes all customers, since the launch of your store (for most accurate analysis).

-Step 1 Using an Excel sheet, you should be able to map out all sales made to all customers.
+Step 1 Map out all sales made to all customers in a spreadsheet.

 A basic cohort division is by the month of their first order.
 Then, you can neatly put the orders that followed on the timeline of each cohort.